How To Run 100 Miles: Essential Training Guide + Training Plan

 During

-Try peanut butter and jelly sandwiches, cookies, chips, nuts, anything you think would work for you.
-The race may even let you know in advance what they will have at the aid stations, so you could give some of those foods a try and see how you feel.
+Try peanut butter and jelly sandwiches, cookies, chips, nuts, or anything you think would work for you.
+The race will let you know what they will have at the aid stations, so you can give some of those foods a try and see how you feel.ย

-Training your body to eat solid foods while running is not an easy task, and having to force down calories when you no longer want to, is a challenge in itself and must be trained.
+Training your body to eat solid foods while running is not easy.
+Force-down calories when you no longer want to is a challenge in itself, and it must be trained.

 Post-Run